 Like many families in that small town community, his parents made a simple living planting crops, and their children were expected to follow the same career path.
-That was not a life Kelly wanted to lead.
+That, however, was not a life Kelly wanted to lead.

 In addition, besides not wanting to jump into the family business, the eldest Kelly child was also not much of a role model for his six other siblings.
 Though he later introduced his brother Edward “The Ferocious” Kelly to martial arts, he originally chose a life on the streets after graduating from high school in 1999.

-“I became a tambay (a Filipino slang term for slacker) in Baguio — drinking and hanging out in bars,” he candidly recalls.
+“I became a tambay (Filipino slang for slacker) in Baguio — drinking and hanging out in bars,” he candidly recalls.

 Little did he know, the day he walked into the gym, his lifelong passion for martial arts would be ignited, and his life would change forever.

 Universal Gym’s George Lusadan saw potential in the young Kelly, and urged him to take training seriously.
-That meant quitting his bad habits and vices, and instead dedicating his time to strengthening his body and developing his martial arts skills.
+That meant quitting his bad habits and vices, and dedicating his time to strengthening his body and developing his martial arts skills instead.

 This much-needed discipline steered him away from the life of a slacker, and even brought him to the cusp of national glory.

 Kelly joined the National Wushu Team in 2000, where he became a teammate of another Filipino martial arts great, former ONE Lightweight World Champion Eduard Folayang.
 He had a promising career in the sport, but in order to be a part of the team, he had to make certain sacrifices.